Tazmainiandevil/Useful.Extensions/README.md

 returns " World"

-_SubstringBeforeValue_ - A substring that returns the string before a given string or character ignoring case by default
+_SubstringBeforeValue_ - A substring that returns the string before a given string or character ignoring the case by default

 e.g.